Skip to main content

 What are the impacts NOW related to technology and research and how can I ensure I am prepared?

-• Starting immediately PIs preparing proposals budgets should review the baseline technology offered for data storage, HPC and software
+• Starting immediately PIs preparing proposal budgets should review the baseline technology offered for data storage, HPC and software

 • If the data (purchased, collected, generated) will amount to over 2TB (total for all files), or if the standard storage cannot be used for regulatory or other reasons a consultation is required to ensure WVU can meet the requirements for the research and sufficient allowable costs are included in the budget.